Gain Hands-On Experience with a Berks Technical Institute Externship

 - In the Paralegal program, you could have an externship in a courthouse or law office.

-- In the Dental Assistant program, you could have an externship in a dental office.
+- In the Dental Assisting program, you could have an externship in a dental office.

 - In the Criminal Justice program, you could have an externship with a corrections facility or a police station.